-Another practical example of KISS worth recommending is... the use of PHP.
+Another practical example of KISS principle at work worth recommending is... the use of PHP.
 The language is frequently perceived as going out of fashion and criticized by some developers.
 However, it provides proven solutions to many problems for those who know how to make use of its potential.
 KISS suggest there's no point in looking for a substitute solution when you have the fully operational one at hand.

 There is one more thing to clarify.
 KISS is not an ideology, but a practical tool to support current activities.
-"Keep it simple” is not about making everything simple at all costs.
+"Keep it simple, stupid” is not about making everything simple at all costs.
 It would constitute an additional effort and contradict the whole concept.
 The aim of KISS is to find simple solutions in a natural way.
 Which means being able to step back when things get too tricky, look at the problem from the proper perspective and rethink priorities.
 Give up the less important issues that burden the project, in favor of the vital ones that determine its success.

 In IT, there is always an infinity of possible solutions.
 Lack of limitations may fuel perfectionism, which makes it difficult to focus on the crucial issues, slows down certain activities and may jeopardize the whole enterprise.
-The KISS paradigm prevents us from falling into this trap.
+The KISS principle prevents us from falling into this trap.
 It advocates simplicity over complexity, thus reducing the potential for errors.
 In this sense, it helps to achieve perfect results as opposed to perfectionistic ones.
 The former simply satisfy the goals of clients and users, while the latter – often just the visions of these goals.

 If you are looking for a partner who will implement your project with focus on rational approach and reasonable use of resources – let's talk!